Pride and Prejudice: Wealth

 Wealth is a strong theme in the novel where the male characters of marrying age are usually described, first and foremost, by their annual income.
-For example, Mr. Bingley is introduced as a 4000 pounds-a-year person, similar to the initial mentions of Mr. Darcy and Colonel Fitzwilliam.
+For example, Mr Bingley is introduced as a 4000 pounds-a-year person, similar to the initial mentions of Mr Darcy and Colonel Fitzwilliam.

 Money plays a fundamental role in the marriage market for the young ladies seeking a well-off husband and for men who wish to marry a woman of means.
 George Wickham tries to elope with Georgiana Darcy for her settled dowry, and Colonel Fitzwilliam states that he will marry someone with wealth.

 Marrying a woman of a rich family also ensured a linkage to a higher-class family, as is visible in the desires of Bingley's sisters to have their brother married to Georgiana Darcy.
-Mrs. Bennet is frequently seen encouraging her daughters to marry a wealthy man of high social class.
-In chapter 1, when Mr. Bingley arrives, she is "thinking of his marrying one of them".
+Mrs Bennet is frequently seen encouraging her daughters to marry a wealthy man of high social class.
+In chapter 1, when Mr Bingley arrives, she is "thinking of his marrying one of them".

-Inheritance of landed wealth was by descent but could be further restricted by entailment, which in the case of the Longbourn estate restricted inheritance to male heirs only; Mr. Collins was to inherit the family estate upon Mr. Bennet's death in default of there being a son.
+Inheritance of landed wealth was by descent but could be further restricted by entailment, which in the case of the Longbourn estate restricted inheritance to male heirs only; Mr Collins was to inherit the family estate upon Mr Bennet's death in default of there being a son.
 His proposal to Elizabeth would have ensured her security; but she refuses his offer.
-The procedure of entail ensured that family estates of ancient creation were very rarely sold outright, typically passing instead instead to another branch of the same family where there was no male heir, or where the estate had fallen heavily in debt.
+The procedure of entail ensured that family estates of ancient creation were very rarely sold outright, typically passing instead to another branch of the same family where there was no male heir, or where the estate had fallen heavily in debt.
 Recently created estates were much more likely to come onto the market.